alchemical-lich/alchemical-lich.github.io/_pages/on-the-horizon.md

 ## Pallid Suns — continue the CWN mission
 We already started a campaign chasing down the mystery of the magical weed.
 [Cities Without Number](https://www.drivethrurpg.com/en/product/449079/cities-without-number) is has a flexible classless character system, and a huge GM toolkit for running sprawling cyber-dystopias.
 With a bit of home-brew, it comes close to Shadowrun (I added a lot to build out the magic system).
 Orks, Uzis, and Manabolts!

+## Shadowdark
+A [mash-up of 5E, old-school D&D, and DCC](https://www.thearcanelibrary.com/products/shadowdark-rpg), stripped down to the essentials: torches burn down in real time, magic is rolled (and can backfire), combat is quick and deadly.
+Two flavors for what we'd actually play:

+- **The official sandbox setting** — plenty of ready-to-run adventures, straight out of the box.
+- **Low-Income Barony** (homebrew) — magic is illegal, paladins and clerics enforce harsh laws, and the wizards you meet survive by slinging alchemical potions and spell components for criminal gangs.
+Basically, this [song](https://www.youtube.com/watch?v=nKNt3j-4bNg) as a game.

+## Nimble 2e
+[5E streamlined and dramatically improved](https://nimblerpg.com/).
+Borrows the three-action economy from PF2e, drops to-hit rolls entirely (you just roll damage dice), and redesigns every class with much more interesting level-up choices.
+Fast, tactical, still plays as a recognizable high-fantasy game — but every round is more decisive.
+The best option if you want "D&D, but better and quicker."

 ## Worlds Without Number
 The fantasy sister game to CWN.
 Old-school deadly D&D-style dungeoneering, a flexible character system, dropped into the dark sword-and-sorcery world of the Latter Earth.
 Same rules engine as CWN in a fantasy wrapper, with an enormous toolkit of worldbuilding and GM tools.
 Good balance between character customization and fast play.
 A [free edition](https://www.drivethrurpg.com/en/product/348809/worlds-without-number-free-edition) is available from [Sine Nomine](https://www.drivethrurpg.com/en/product/348791/worlds-without-number).